 Supporting Education: Tea producers often allocate funds to build and sustain schools, ensuring access to education for their workers’ children.

-Fair Trade Certification: A growing number of estates achieve fair trade certification, which mandates fair wages and working conditions, exemplifying their commitment to the welfare of the workforce.
+Fair Trade Certification: A growing number of estates achieve fair trade certification, which mandates fair wages and working conditions.
+This exemplifies their commitment to the welfare of the workforce.

-Sri Lanka offers a distinctive tea experience that elevates the simple act of drinking tea into an art form, incorporating local traditions and flavours.
+Sri Lanka offers a distinctive tea experience that elevates drinking tea into an art form, incorporating local traditions and flavours.

 Brewing Techniques